-Fact – the burgers at Number 90 Bar canalside terrace and oodles of offers like 2 for 1 cocktails on a Wednesday or 2 for 1 burgers on Thursday nights and you can see why this is one of the areas most popular joints (we’d recommend you book in advance, especially if you want an outside terrace table in the summer months).
+Combine this with the Number 90 Bar canalside terrace and oodles of offers like 2 for 1 cocktails on a Wednesday or 2 for 1 burgers on Thursday nights and you can see why this is one of the areas most popular bars and pubs in Hackney Wick.

 The interior feels like a Manhattan style loft set-up with a massive bar and various nooks and crannies to explore (the toilets are located upstairs, so you also get a cool birds eye view from the balcony).

-Address: 90 Wallis Rd, London E9 5LN
+Address: Number 90 Bar, 90 Wallis Rd, London E9 5LN